Lab4US/gpu-short-course/README.md

   4. Activate the environment: `conda activate gpu-course`.
   5. Install requirements: `pip install -r exercies/requirements.txt`.
   6. Run: `jupyter lab`.
-  7. Open one of the exercise notebooks and Run all cells.
+  7. Open one of the exercise notebooks and run all cells.

-It's also possible to run via Google Colab website (see instructions above) instead Jupyter Lab.
+It's also possible to run via Google Colab website (see instructions above) instead of Jupyter Lab.

 ### Running the jupyter notebooks on Google Colab.